-Students will be allowed, at the discretion of the Program Director, to make up work for course work missed.
-Students must have all make-up work completed before they are released on clinical/externship.
+Students will be allowed, at the discretion of the Program Director, to make up work for coursework missed.
+Students must complete all make-up work before being released on clinical/externship.

 Clock/Credit Hour Description

 A semester credit hour is defined as an amount of work represented in intended learning outcomes and verified by evidence of student achievement for academic activities as established by the College, comprised of the following units: didactic learning environment; supervised laboratory setting of instruction; externship; and out-of-class work/preparation.